Academic promotions and appointments for IHPME faculty.

 Details regarding the four types of memberships (Full, Associate, Associate (Restricted), and Emeritus) can be found on the School of Graduate Studies web links below:

-- Letter of support from your Department Chair/Director or present employer
+- Letter of support from your UofT Department Chair/Director or present employer

 - Letter of support from a relevant IHPME Program Director

-- Reference letters (2) are required from all applicants with the exception of those who are currently employed at another University or those who have an appointment with a UofT Clinical Department.
+- Reference letters (2) are required for status applicants except for those who are currently employed at another University or those who have an appointment elsewhere at UofT.

 |Letter of Support from Program Director||Reference letters (2)|